Anna Catharina Ekberg was a poet, an animal rights activist, and the author of an early vegetarian cookery book and handbook in Swedish.

 The ensuing decade served as a revenge for Anna Ekberg’s book – time had caught up with her ideas and the message of vegetarianism had spread.
 In 1906 Hvad skola vi äta? was published in Norwegian, edited by Anton Hoffman.
 That same year Ellen Asker published Ellen Askers Vegetariska kokbok – she, just like Anna Ekberg and Leontine Deutgen, also lived in Djursholm, then the vegetarian ‘Mecca’ of Stockholm.
 Deutgen also ran a healthfarm there.
 A new edition of Anna Ekberg’s 1899 cookery book was released in 1908, as the previous edition had sold out, and a more affordable edition was also produced.
 This time the reviews were approving: “well-written”, as Svenska Dagbladet put it on 30 December 1908, and: “without doubt the best vegetarian cookery book in Sweden", according to Stockholms-Tidningen on 12 October 1910.

 The reviews for Hvad skola vi äta? appear to have contributed to another stream of new cookery books: Elisabeth Hansen’s Vegetarisk kokbok was published in Malmö in 1908, Ellen Turner’s Vegetarisk kokbok, which included recipes for home-made vegetarian sausages, was published in Stockholm in 1913, and Valma Krank’s Vegetarisk kokbok för hem och skola was published in Helsinki in 1913.
-Johan Lundström Saxon, the founder of Samfundet för befrämjande af naturenliga lefnadssätt (later known as Svenska Vegetariska föreningen SVF, Swedish Vegetarian Society) had published a book on the subjects of food and health in 1895.
+Johan Lundström Saxon, the founder of Samfundet för befrämjande af naturenliga lefnadssätt in 1895 (later known as Svenska Vegetariska föreningen SVF, Swedish Vegetarian Society), had published a book on the subjects of food and health in 1910.
 This society – of which Anna Ekberg was a member – opposed forcible vaccination practises and fruit tolls whilst promoting farming without animals.
 The annual general meetings were held at Kungsgatan and at Skansens Högloft restaurant, where guests included the likes of the author Maurice Maeterlinck and the mayor of Stockholm, the Social Democrat Carl Lindhagen, who was the brother of Anna Lindhagen.

 The issue of vegetarianism can be seen as a part of that era’s reform movement which sought increased social equality.
 Vegetarian food and the use of steam cookers meant there was less need for servants and also led to improved social and personal finances.
 Feminists and women’s rights activists adopted vegetarianism for the sake of animals and their own health but also because it saved them time, effort and money and allowed them to prioritise voluntary work and activism.
 In 1909 Anna Ekberg was involved in the women’s rights journal, Kvinnligt yrkesregister, for which she supplied a piece called “Vegetarisk matlagning”.
 The ensuing publication contains an article by Ada Nilsson, member of the Fogelstad group, called “Om vår föda” and it warmly recommends vegetarian food.